zicklag/docs-1/extensions/modules.md

 In the above example, you can see that:

-- The `api` field gets injected into the component and becomes available as an attribute of the component (ie `this.api`)
+- The `api` field gets injected into the component and becomes available as an attribute of the component (i.e., `this.api`)
 - When the component is mounted, it uses `this.api.get` to request a list of all available collections
 - The names of the collections are rendered into a list in the component's template